About Sikh Historical Chain

 Our Mission

 Preserving Sikh heritage and Gurbani purity through decentralised technology.
-This project begins with legacy of our Gurus, as a form of digital seva and to seek their blessings.
-Later, the archive will expand to include Sikh Shaheeds and political history, representing the union of Miri and Piri — spirituality and sovereignty.
+This project begins with the legacy of our Gurus, as a form of digital seva and to seek their blessings.
+Later, the archive will expand to include Sikh Shaheeds and political history, representing the union of Miri and Piri — sovereignty and spirituality.

 Every great civilisation survives and thrives not only through warriors, but through intellectuals; thinkers, innovators, strategists, and scholars who preserve knowledge, challenge oppression, and build systems that last.

-For the Sikh community, Khalsa Raj isn't just political sovereignty, its intellectual sovereignty too.
+Intellectual sovereignty is just as important as political sovereignty.
 Without thinkers, historians, engineers, and philosophers rooted in Gurmat (Guru's wisdom), power becomes hollow.
-We aim to cultivate a community of Sikh scholars and polymaths, using histroy as an impetus, empowering the community to achieve true Khalsa Raj.
+We aim to cultivate a community of Sikh scholars and polymaths, using history as an impetus, empowering the community to achieve true Khalsa Raj.

 Why Blockchain?